 1 head garlic

 32 ounces raw apple cider vinegar

 Optional: honey, or coconut palm syrup if cleansing (added after the fermentation process is complete)

 Step 1: Peel and slice ginger and turmeric.
 Slice lemon and orange, if using.
 Smash and peel garlic.

 Step 2: Add all ingredients to a large pitcher or bowl.
 Pour over apple cider vinegar.
 Cover the pitcher or bowl securely (do not use a metal lid, as it can corrode from the vinegar.
 Set your container in a dry, dark area and let it ferment for 2-4 weeks.*

-Step 3: After the fermentation process is complete, strain the liquid and store in an airtight container in the fridge.
+Step 3: After the fermentation process is complete, strain the liquid and store your fire cider in an airtight container in the fridge.
 You can add a dash of honey or another cleanse-friendly sweetener to the mixture before consuming.
 Take as a shot, dilute in water or juice, or pour over food.